roblanf/minion_qc/README.md

 If you want to run the example input, one option is to change directories to the file containing the `MinonQC.R` script and type:

 ```
-Rscript MinionQC.R -i example_input -o my_example_output -p 2
+Rscript MinIONQC.R -i example_input -o my_example_output -p 2
 ```

 ## Output details
 The following output was created by running the script on the example input files, which contains data from two flowcells from our lab.

 ```
-Rscript MinionQC.R -i example_input -o example_output -s TRUE -p 2
+Rscript MinIONQC.R -i example_input -o example_output -s TRUE -p 2
 ```

 This runs the analysis with two processors, and produces smaller plots suitable for presentations or papers (where possible).
 The defualt (i.e. removing the `-s` option above) is to produce larger plots designed for viewing on full size monitors.

 Two kinds of output are produced.
 Output for each flowcell, and then additional output for the combined flowcells to allow for comparison.
 The script will produce 10 files to describe each flowcell, and 9 files to describe all flowcells combined (if you have analysed more than one flowcell).
-I explain each of these files below, with examples from the `example_output/RB7_A2/minionQC/` folder for a single flowcell, and examples from the `example_output/combinedQC/` folder for multiple flowcells.
+I explain each of these files below, with examples from the `example_output/RB7_A2/MinIONQC/` folder for a single flowcell, and examples from the `example_output/combinedQC/` folder for multiple flowcells.

 There are two main colour schemes used in the plots: